LimJY03/WIH3003_UM/README.md

 ## Methodology

-We aim to compare the performance of Hadoop and Spark frameworks in processing a food security CSV file that has been loaded into the Hadoop Distributed File System (HDFS).
-Three Java programs are compiled into JAR files and executed through the command line interface, and three scala scripts are being runned in the scala CLI.
+We aim to compare the performance of Hadoop and Spark frameworks in processing a ecommerce CSV file that has been loaded into the Hadoop Distributed File System (HDFS).
+Three `java` programs are compiled into `jar` files and executed through the command line interface, and three `scala` scripts are being runned in the scala CLI.

 Those built jobs will process the input file and store the output in another file.
-The queries we perform on both frameworks include determining the total imports by each country, analyzing food stock changes in high-production and export countries, and conducting a word count on the dataset.
+The queries we perform on both frameworks are:

+1. Determining the total sales of each product category.
+2. Analyzing order count by city.
+3. Conducting a word count on the dataset.

 To evaluate the efficiency, we employ metrics such as execution time, throughput, and memory consumption.

 $$Throughput = Number of Records / Execution Time$$